 - Describe a mentor or leader with whom you have worked and what you admired, learned, or might do differently than this individual. (no more than 200 words)

-- What is your definition of diversity?
-What role does diversity, equity and inclusion play in your professional career?
-How do you challenge stereotypes to promote equity? (no more than 200 words)
+- What is your definition of diversity, equity, inclusion, and belonging?
+What role does diversity, equity, inclusion, and belonging play in your professional career, and within the philanthropic sector?
+How have you advocated and/or initiated for individuals who have identified from marginalized communities? (no more than 500 words)

 - Describe a significant challenge facing philanthropy and/or philanthropic leadership today.
 Additionally, what would be your proposed course of action to navigate or rectify it? (no more than 500 words)

 - Describe what you consider to be a significant (positive or negative) professional learning experience.
 What did you learn from this experience, and how has it changed you professionally? (no more than 250 words)